Buddha-nature: Awakening of Faith in the Mahāyāna

-Strong tathāgatagarbha theory versus weak tathāgatagarbha theory
+Active versus passive aspects of buddha-nature

 According to Ching Keng, there are two different types of tathāgatagarbha theory: [1] weak tathāgatagarbha theory, associated with texts such as the Ratnagotravibhāga; and [2] strong tathāgatagarbha theory, associated with such texts as the Awakening of Faith.
-According to the weak theory, although thusness pervades all sentient beings, it is strictly unchanging and unconditioned.
+According to the weak theory, although suchness pervades all sentient beings, it is strictly unchanging and unconditioned.
 Thus, it can have no effects in sentient beings and does not play an active role in their liberation.
-On the other hand, strong tathāgatagarbha theory blurs the distinction between the conditioned and the unconditioned and maintains that thusness, while unconditioned, nonetheless evolves into conditioned dharmas.
+On the other hand, strong tathāgatagarbha theory blurs the distinction between the conditioned and the unconditioned.
+It maintains that suchness, while unconditioned, nonetheless evolves into conditioned dharmas.
+In this way, according to the strong theory, the storehouse consciousness and all the illusory phenomena projected by it are modifications of suchness.
 Keng associates the weak theory with the Indian understanding of tathāgatagarbha and the strong theory with that of Chinese Buddhism.

+According to the Huayan patriarch Fazang, suchness plays an active role in creating the realm of perception and the world of phenomena.
+This is unlike the Yogācāra view of Xuanzang, for whom suchness is inactive, playing only a passive role in the evolution of the phenomenal world.
+According to the faxiang ("dharma characteristics") view associated with Xuanzang's Yogācāra, the relationship of phenomena to suchness is that of "house and ground" in which the house (phenomena) is supported by the ground (suchness), but the two are nonetheless distinct.
+On the other hand, according to the faxing ("dharma nature") view of Huayan, the relationship between suchness and phenomena is one of "water and wave" in which the wind of ignorance stirs the water (suchness) to produce waves (phenomena).
+The Huayan patriarch and Chan master Guifeng Zongmi also explained that the "one dharmadhātu" gives rise to all phenomena through two orders of causation: [1] nature origination (xingqi), and [2] conditioned origination (yuanqi).
+Regarding the former, where "nature" (xing) refers to the pure mind as the ultimate source, "origination" (qi) refers to its manifestation as phenomenal appearances.
+This also refers to "the arising of functioning (yung) based on the essence (t'i)."
+As Zongmi explained, "the entire essence of the dharmadhatu as the nature arises (ch'i) to form all dharmas."